 The mission of the camp is to provide serious young pianists between the ages of 9 and 14 with a diverse and comprehensive immersion in the arts in a nurturing and social environment.
 The camp seeks to help students perform in a collaborative environment and promote high standards of performance so each student’s musical potential can be achieved.

 Activities will include private lessons, daily practice, masterclasses, choir, and drama.
 Past field trips have included trips to the museum and meet and greet at the Hollywood Bowl with Jean-Yves Thibaudet and Gustavo Dudamel.

-Students should be in upper intermediate to advanced level, and must have prior solo performing experience.
+Students should be in upper intermediate to advanced level and must have prior solo performing experience.
 Students must be willing to try new concepts and participate in a class setting.

 Auditions will be held March 25, 2018.
 Two pieces from either Baroque, Classical, Romantic, or Contemporary periods are required.
-Audition time slots will be assigned upon approval of application.
+Audition time slots will be assigned upon approval of the application.
 Please note that time slots fill up quickly.
 Audition pieces need to be from two different periods.

 $850 plus $50 materials fee.
 Attendees are expected to participate for the full two weeks.

 Monday–Friday, 9 am–3:30 pm